 See the coin show and event calendar for a list of coin shows near you!

 A coin show is an event, usually held on a weekend, where coin dealers rent tables on the bourse floor (usually at a hotel, convention center, or similar facility) so that they may buy, sell, and trade numismatic items with other dealers, with collectors, and with the general public.
 Coin shows are typically sponsored by either a coin club or by a commercial show promoter.
-Many shows charge a small admission fee, usually just $1 or $2 per day.
+Many shows charge a small admission fee, usually just $1 to $5 per day.
 Coin shows are an excellent opportunity to learn more about numismatics and to transact business with the dealers at the show.

 Coin Show Advice